-The SiPM readout is based on the FERS system produced by CAEN S.p.A.~\cite{FERS:CAEN} to fully exploit the Citiroc-1A~\cite{CITIROC} performance: i.e., wide dynamic range, linearity and multi-photon quality even with SiPMs with small pitch size and small gain (1--3 $\times$ 10$^{5}$ at nominal settings).
+The SiPM readout is based on the FERS system produced by CAEN S.p.A.~\cite{FERS:CAEN} that fully exploits the Citiroc~1A~\cite{CITIROC} performance: wide dynamic range, linearity and single photon detection ability even with SiPMs with small pitch size and small gain (1--3 $\times$ 10$^{5}$ at nominal settings).
 The SiPM readout setup is shown in Figure~\ref{fig:readout} (b).
-Each readout board (A5202) is equipped with two Citiroc-1A to operate 64 SiPMs.
+Each readout board (A5202) is equipped with two Citiroc~1A to operate 64 SiPMs.
 The signal produced by each SiPM feeds two~charge~amplifiers with tunable gains.
 The range accessible by one of the two amplifiers (namely the High Gain, HG in the following) is almost 10 times higher than the other (the Low Gain, LG).
 This feature allows two spectra for each SiPM to be stored on disk.
-The spectrum acquired via the HG chain is useful to analyse the multi-photon signal and to extract the ADC-to-photoelectrons (\phe) conversion constant.
+The spectrum acquired via the HG chain is useful to analyse the multiphoton signal and to extract the ADC-to-photoelectrons (\phe) conversion constant.
 The LG spectrum extends the overall dynamic range.
 The settings for the two charge amplifiers were chosen to guarantee good quality HG spectra and a wide dynamic range, while maintaining an overlap between the signals acquired with the two different gains to be used for their intercalibration.
-The settings chosen allow to read signals from 1 to almost 4000 \phe which is about 55\% of the SiPM occupancy considering the microcells available in the sensitive area.
+The settings chosen allow signals from 1 to almost 4000 \phe to be read out.
+This corresponds to about 55\% of the SiPM occupancy considering the microcells available in the sensitive area.

 The prototype was qualified on beam at the Deutches Elektronen-SYnchrotron (DESY)~\cite{Diener:2018qap} using electron beams with energies $1\ \mathrm{GeV} \le \Ebeam \le 6\ \mathrm{GeV}$, and at CERN, using positron beams of the SPS H8 beam line with energies $10\ \mathrm{GeV} \le \Ebeam \le 100 \ \mathrm{GeV}$.
 The results of this paper use only data collected at CERN.